LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 **Is the message spam?**

 Is the message an unrelated piece of text that doesn't contribute to the previous prompt in any way?
+If it's an initial prompt, is it something unlikely to be used to initiate a conversation with the assistant?

 **Is it a bad reply, as an answer to the prompt task?**